Foundation for a Drug-Free World

 Foundation for a Drug-Free World (FDFW) is a nonprofit organization operated by the Church of Scientology with a focus on the elimination of drug and alcohol abuse and its resulting criminality.
 It was established in October 2006 in Los Angeles, California.
 There has been controversy about the claims made by FDFW and about its support by public organizations who were not aware of its link to Scientology.

-FDFW uses the self-produced Truth About Drugs campaign materials for drug education and has been described as "discredited pseudoscience" and without "pharmacological basis" by health care professionals.
+FDFW uses the self-produced Truth About Drugs campaign materials for drug education and has been described as "discredited pseudoscience" and "not accurate" by health care professionals.

 The program has been accused of scaremongering by health care professionals, for claims such as cocaine withdrawal can cause severe depression which can lead to the addict committing murder.

 Relation to Scientology and Narconon

-In 2012, the Santa Ana Police Department distributed anti-drug pamphlets provided by FDFW for a Drug-Free World.
+In 2012, the Santa Ana Police Department distributed anti-drug pamphlets provided by FDFW.
 A reporter called the contact number on the pamphlets and asked where to get help for drug abuse.
 He was directed to Narconon Arrowhead, the flagship rehab center of Narconon International, which is classified as a Scientology related entity by the Internal Revenue Service.
 The SAPD withdrew the pamphlets after the reported link.

 The "Drug-Free Marshal" program started in November 2008, at Las Cruces, New Mexico.
 Foundation for a Drug-Free World supplied the pamphlets, at the bottom of which contained a notice of copyright by Foundation for a Drug-Free World, Narconon and Association for Better Living and Education, all programs sponsored by the Church of Scientology.
 After the city mayor found out that the anti-drug program was created and bankrolled by the Church of Scientology, he apologized and ended the program.